victor-lopez7/arcadia-coding-challenge/README.md

 Some validation has been made in server side so it could be consumed by any other application, not only the current one, reducing response time in this other possible apps, so we do not make invalid calls to OpenSKy.

 ## Frontend
-The frontend of the application has been coded using React framework.
+The frontend of the application has been coded using React framework and the state has been managed using observables, both for the form and the services.

 The idea was to implement by hand every single component (to show coding skills) and not using any external component, but, to meet requirements a table component (DataGrid, from materialUI) has been used.